Looking for Investing Tips for Beginners?

 Sadly though, according to The Pew Charitable Trusts, only about half of employees are utilizing a 401k.
-Those who are often only invest the bare minimum; a far cry from what many will need to retire.
+Those who do invest often only invest the bare minimum; a far cry from what many will need to retire.

 So why is investing scary?